Paddle Board Weight Limits Explained: What You Need to Know

 Why Does Paddle Board Weight Capacity Matter?

 The weight limit of a paddle board affects its stability, speed, and overall performance on the water.
 Exceeding a board’s weight capacity can make it sit too low in the water, reducing buoyancy and making paddling inefficient.
-On the other hand, choosing a board with a much higher capacity than you need could make it harder to maneuver.
+On the other hand, choosing a board with a much higher capacity than you need could make it harder to maneuver and less responsive.

 How Are Paddle Board Weight Limits Determined?